Skip to Main Content

 What Can You Do?

-What can I do about fake news?
+What Can You Do?
 Be Informed, Not Influenced.

-• Become familiar with news sources that are accountable for their content
+• Become familiar with trusted news sources that are held accountable for their content.

 • Learn to recognize your own biases